AdobeDocs/creative-cloud-enterprise-learn.en/help/quick-reference/overview-ref.md

     <div>
    <a href="UnlimitedAdobeFontsatyourFingertips.pdf"><strong>Unlimited Adobe Fonts at your Fingertips (PDF)</strong></a>
     </div>
-    <em>Capture interesting fonts in the real world using Adobe Capture on your mobile device, then identify and activate and save similar fonts using Adobe Fonts and Creative Cloud libraries</em>
+    <em>[!DNL Capture] interesting fonts in the real world using Adobe [!DNL Capture] on your mobile device, then identify and activate and save similar fonts using Adobe Fonts and Creative Cloud libraries</em>
     <br>
   </td>
    <td>